SMcPhee19/social_api_fe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository contains the Flutter frontend developed as a proof of concept for the social media messaging application backend created by Mountain Lark Software for Drum Corps International.
-While not intended for production use, this frontend serves as a functional interface to demonstrate and test the backend’s capabilities.
+This Flutter frontend serves as a proof of concept for validating the backend functionality of a social media messaging application developed by Mountain Lark Software for Drum Corps International.
+It enables secure API testing, real-time messaging validation, and backend performance monitoring.

 ### Key Features:
 - **Testing Backend Functionality:** Provides an interface for validating the backend API's real-time messaging, authentication, and other features.